Brookhaven, GA Cost of Living: Housing, Income, and Data Guide

 Get Free QuotesFrequently Asked Questions

-The median home value in Brookhaven is $660,300.
-This reflects the city's status as a high-demand residential area within the Atlanta metropolitan region.
+The median home value in Brookhaven is $660,300, reflecting the city's status as a premium residential market within the Atlanta metro area.